liamgentile/empatia/README.md

 # empatia

-## Real-time analysis of your social media comments to identify emotional content.
+This extension provides real-time analysis of social media comments to identify emotional content and provide inline feedback.

 I made this project primarily to learn about Chrome extensions.
 It's a great starting point if I ever want to build a more ambitious extension.

-This is how the extension works:
+**This is how the extension works: **

 1. Select which sites you want to enable empatia for.
 Right now it's only available to run on Reddit, Bluesky, and Twitter (X).